Who run the world? Girls! – Beyoncé

 One way to create safer environments is to create or improve workplace policies.
 Create an anonymous way for employees to report harassment and other concerns.
 Be transparent in how these complaints are handled, and invoke appropriate consequences.
 Women want to know that they can trust their workplace to create an environment where they can flourish in their work without worrying about their safety.

-Another way to create safer, more inclusive workplaces is to have employees undergo implicit bias training.
-This helps individuals recognize their own unconscious biases.
+Another way to create safer, more inclusive workplaces is to have employees undergo unconscious bias training.
+This helps individuals recognize their own biases.
 Then, provide opportunities to help employees find strategies to consciously recognize and mitigate these biases.

 Outside of Work Responsibilities